tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_lock.h.md

 # Notes

 This module defines a mechanism for critical sections, that are required by the kernel in order to protect its resources from concurrent accesses.

+Locking sets the interrupt priority level to the lock priority.
+That is, locking disables only those interrupts, whose priority is less than or equal to the lock priority.
+Higher-priority interrupts will remain enabled.
+However, these interrupts must not make system calls.

 # Include